Jok3r182/blastlock-legal/index.md

 ## Security

 We value your trust in using our app.
-No personal data is transmitted to our own servers beyond what is handled by Firebase as described above.
+No personal data is collected or transmitted to any external servers.

 ## Changes